 Garretts were a popular basis for refuse collectors.
 Hackney had a fleet of 24, supplied around 1921, which were fitted with a pair of tipping tubs (similar to skips, mounted transversely).
 At the depot, each tub was hoisted up by a travelling crane which discharged the refuse ready for burning in the council’s furnace.

-In 1924 Norwich took delivery of an articulated refuse collector, the trailer of which could be tipped.
+In 1924 Norwich took delivery of a Garrett articulated refuse collector, the trailer of which could be tipped.
 One extraordinary Garrett innovation was a system whereby the driver could control the vehicle by walking along beside it, using a detachable steering wheel and control handle.

-A couple of large cities created ingenious closed systems which actually made money.
+Some large cities created ingenious closed systems which actually made money.
+One was Glasgow.

 Glasgow Corporation needed a better way to collect and handle refuse from the large complexes of tenements in Govan, south of the river Clyde.
 This had to be done at night so petrol- or steam-driven vehicles were undesirable.
 A number of manufacturers were approached, but only Garrett came forward with a viable proposal.

 In 1926 it built an extraordinary-looking five ton prototype called the GTZ.
 The single-person cab (cabin would be a better description) was mounted ahead of the front wheels.
 The battery was sat above the front axle.
 Thereafter the frame dropped very low to allow for a custom-built body designed for refuse to be loaded easily from the kerbside.
 The following year it delivered the first of 54 GTZ vehicles with bigger cabs, to work the rounds in place of horses.